 Israel Study Abroad Program in Jerusalem

-Shalom!
-We're delighted that you're considering IFSA-Butler's program at the Rothberg International School, Hebrew University of Jerusalem (RIS) for your semester or year abroad.
+Shalom and welcome to IFSA-Butler's summer program at the Rothberg International School, Hebrew University of Jerusalem (RIS).
 Hebrew University is one of the Middle East's most prestigious universities, and it's located on Mount Scopus in the ancient, intriguing city of Jerusalem.
 Few other locations can rival this program for an amazing study abroad experience.

-What The Hebrew University of Jerusalem has to offer
+What The Hebrew University of Jerusalem summer program has to offer

 Are there any required courses?